wp-plugins/flyzoo/readme.txt

 **Live support chat** has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!

-Meet and chat with your customers in real time.
+Meet your customers in real time.
 See where they came from and what page they are on: invite visitors to **chat** and get the most out of your social media and pay-per-click campaigns.

 Insightful data is available at a glance: